DataDog/integrations-core/databricks/README.md

 2. Copy and run the contents into a notebook.
 The notebook will create an init script that will install a Datadog Agent on your clusters.
     The notebook only needs to be run once to save the script as a global configuration.
 Read more about the Databricks Datadog Init scripts [here][2].

-    Be sure to replace the `<DATADOG_API_KEY>`placeholders with your own API key and `<init-script-folder>` path in the first line.
+    - Set `<init-script-folder>` path to where you want your init scripts to be saved in.

-3. Configure a new Databricks cluster with the `datadog-install-driver-only.sh` cluster-scoped init script using the UI, Databricks CLI, or invoking the Clusters API.
+3. Configure a new Databricks cluster with the cluster-scoped init script path using the UI, Databricks CLI, or invoking the Clusters API.
+    - Set the `DD_API_KEY` environment variable in the cluster's Advanced Options with your Datadog API key.
     - Add `DD_ENV` environment variable under Advanced Options to add a global environment tag to better identify your clusters.